jasonkradams/real-staging-ai/docs/todo/DOC.md

 # Documentation Todos

-This document outlines the documentation tasks for the Virtual Staging AI project.
+This document outlines the documentation tasks for the Real Staging AI project.

 ## 1. Technical Specifications (in `docs/`)